MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/New-MgUserContact.md

 ## SYNOPSIS
 Add a contact to the root Contacts folder or to the contacts endpoint of another contact folder.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaBetaUserContact](/powershell/module/Microsoft.Graph.Beta.PersonalContacts/New-MgBetaUserContact?view=graph-powershell-beta)

 ## SYNTAX